Brushed dc motor

 The pulverized coal is blown with part of the combustion air into the boiler plant through a series of burner nozzles.
 Secondary and tertiary air may also be added.
 Combustion takes place at temperatures from 1300-1700°C, depending largely on coal grade.
 Particle residence time in the boiler is typically 2 to 5 seconds, and the particles must be small enough for complete combustion to have taken place during this time.
 This system has many advantages such as ability to fire varying quality of coal, quick responses to changes in load, use of high pre-heat air temperatures etc. One of the most popular systems for firing pulverized coal is the tangential firing using four burners corner to corner to create a fireball at the center of the furnace

-6. FBC Boiler:
+6. FBC Boiler: types of boilers

 When an evenly distributed air or gas is passed upward through a finely divided bed of solid particles such as sand supported on a fine mesh, the particles are undisturbed at low velocity.
 As air velocity is gradually increased, a stage is reached when the individual particles are suspended in the air stream.
 Further, increase in velocity gives rise to bubble formation, vigorous turbulence and rapid mixing and the bed is said to be fluidized.
 If the sand in a fluidized state is heated to the ignition temperature of the coal and the coal is injected continuously in to the bed, the coal will burn rapidly, and the bed attains a uniform temperature due to effective mixing.
 Proper air distribution is vital for maintaining uniform fluidization across the bed.
 Ash is disposed by dry and wet ash disposal systems.
 Fluidized bed combustion has significant advantages over conventional firing systems and offers multiple benefits namely fuel flexibility, reduced emission of noxious pollutants such as SOx and NOx, compact boiler design and higher combustion efficiency.

-boiler performance
+Boiler performance

-The performance parameters of boiler, like efficiency and evaporation ratio reduces with time due to poor combustion, heat transfer surface fouling and poor operation and maintenance.
+The boiler performance parameters of boiler, like efficiency and evaporation ratio reduces with time due to poor combustion, heat transfer surface fouling and poor operation and maintenance.
 Even for a new boiler, reasons such as deteriorating fuel quality, water quality etc. can result in poor boiler performance.
 Boiler efficiency tests help us to find out the deviation of boiler efficiency from the best efficiency and target problem area for corrective action.

-Boiler Efficiency:
+Boiler performance or Efficiency:

 Thermal efficiency of boiler is defined as the percentage of heat input that is effectively utilized to generate steam.
 There are two methods of assessing boiler efficiency.